Burnout Therapy for Professionals in Ontario

 I use a structured four-phase approach that helps you stabilize, clarify, decide, and rebuild sustainable work.

-Online therapy across Ontario including Toronto, Kitchener-Waterloo, and the GTA.
+If you’re looking for online therapy across Ontario including Toronto, Kitchener-Waterloo, and the GTA:

 From Functioning To Sustainable